Some days you just need to get out of the city.

 The Potomac River’s presence in the DMV cannot be denied.
 Its curves and character throughout the area make it something to be appreciated, regardless of if you find yourself sailing on the coast of Alexandria, or peering across it from the Jefferson Memorial.
 The Potomac hike from the Visitor Center at Riverbend Park to Mather Gorge in Great Falls Park allows hikers to view the river from a personal perspective, watching its peacefulness go to a raging current over the falls, just steps off of the hiking pathway.
 The hike is a mostly level path and is best taken with eyes wide open.
 Riverbend Park: 8700 Potomac Hills St., Great Falls; Great Falls National Park: 9200 Old Dominion Dr., McLean; $2 donation encouraged

 Estimated 18-plus miles, Easy to varied difficulty; Fairfax County

 Trails as far as the eyes can see.
 The longest natural-surface trail in Virginia showcases more than 5,000 acres of woodlands throughout NoVA that were purchased some 50 to 60 years ago by NOVA Parks, and where portions played pivotal roles in the Civil War.
-Hikers can observe wildlife from a distance, browse the various types of trees or catch a glimpse of kayakers making their way down the Potomac River. // 10875 Hampton Road, Fairfax Station; free
+Hikers can observe wildlife from a distance, browse the various types of trees, or catch a glimpse of kayakers making their way down the Potomac River.
+10875 Hampton Rd., Fairfax Station; free

 Estimated 2.1 miles, Easy to varied difficulty; Prince William County